freeradical13/freeradical13.github.io/index.md

 * [Exotoxins][]: Proteins secreted by pathogens which cause damage.
 * [Endotoxins][]: Lipopolysaccharides of gram-negative bacteria released when the bacteria die and cause damage.

+Some organisms use an enzyme called [Lysozyme][] to break down pathogenic bacterial cell walls.

 Some organisms include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that uses specialized cells to save memories of its response to a pathogen for similar future pathogens.